-VMware Cloud service accounts are contained within organizations.
+VMware Cloud services accounts are contained within organizations.
 VMware Cloud uses organizations to provide controlled access to one or more services.
 You must belong to an organization before you can access a cloud service.

 If you are an organization owner, you have access to all the resources of the organization.
 You add cloud services to your organization, and then invite users.
 You manage the organization's payment methods and the organization's user accounts.
 If you hold the role of organization member, you have limited access to the organization's resource.